icambridge-old/Autosmush/README.markdown

 Autosmush can be run manually or as a cron job.
 It avoids re-smushing images by checking for an 'x-amz-smushed' HTTP header on already processed images.

+Modified version to create a thumbnail of each picture and insert into a NextGen Gallery table.

 FEATURES
 --------